The Best Montreal museums

 There’s a lot to this museum and I can’t comment on all the permanent exhibits because we didn’t cover them all.
 Since they are free, we’ll stroll back in here on a rainy day and spend more time.
 This alone makes the Montreal Museum of Fine Arts a must-see.
 It’s also worth always keeping up to date on what the temporary exhibits are as they are on par with the best seen around the world.

 FREE permanent exhibits at all times.

-Ok, I don’t get temporary art.
-Like the McCord Museum, you can get in for free on Wednesdays from 5pm – 9pm.
+I don’t get temporary art.
+But you might.
+The great thing is, like the McCord Museum, you can get in for free on Wednesdays from 5pm – 9pm.
 That’s what we did.
 Here are a few photos.